NomicFoundation/hardhat-website/src/content/docs/learn-more/smart-contract-verification.md

 npx hardhat verify --network sepolia 0x1234567890...
 ```

-If your contract has constructor arguments, you have to also pass the values that were used during deployment.
+While Sourcify verification works without passing constructor arguments, Etherscan and Blockscout need them to verify the contract.
+In order to verify on Etherscan and Blockscout, you have to pass the values that were used during deployment, if your contract has constructor arguments.
 For example, if the contract received a `string` and a `uint` as constructor parameters:

 ```bash
 npx hardhat verify --network sepolia 0x1234567890...
 "Hello" 1000